Answers · Cost of living

 What does basic healthcare cost in Cebu?

 Day-to-day care is inexpensive: a private-hospital doctor visit at Chong Hua runs ₱800–1,800 ($13–29), a dental cleaning about ₱1,000–1,500 ($16–24), and a private room in a top hospital ₱6,500–10,000 ($106–163) a night (Chong Hua official rates, ClinicFinderPH).
 The real planning question is insurance: local HMOs are cheap (roughly ₱17,000 a year) but most cap new enrollment around age 60–65, while international plans for a 65-year-old run $2,000–5,000 a year mid-tier.
 And one thing to know early: Medicare does not work in the Philippines.
-We cover that whole question — including PhilHealth, the Philippine national health insurance — in our healthcare answer.
+We cover that whole question — including PhilHealth, the Philippine national health insurance — in the healthcare chapter of the Blueprint.

 How do you get around — and what does it cost?